Jonathan S. Berg

 Area of Interest

-I recently joined the Adult and Cancer Genetics group at UNC after completing the residency program in Clinical Genetics at Baylor College of Medicine in Houston, TX.
+I joined the Adult and Cancer Genetics group at UNC in 2009 after completing the residency program in Clinical Genetics at Baylor College of Medicine in Houston, TX.
 This unique four-year program was aimed at providing training broadly across all facets of Clinical Genetics and I thus have equal experience in both Pediatric and Adult genetics.
-In the Cancer Genetics Clinic I will be primarily involved in the evaluation of individuals with a strong family history of cancer, in the hopes that we can identify the primary genetic etiology for their family's cancer susceptibility and provide additional information that will help guide the management of these individuals.
-I will also see patients with a wide range of conditions in the Adult Genetics Clinic.
+In the Cancer Genetics Clinic I am primarily involved in the evaluation of individuals with a strong family history of cancer, in the hopes that we can identify the primary genetic etiology for their family's cancer susceptibility and provide additional information that will help guide the management of these individuals.
+I also see patients with a wide range of conditions in the Adult Genetics Clinic.

 Awards and Honors